 To help families research memory care communities, the Alzheimer’s Association established a program called “Recognized Leaders in Dementia Care.”
 To be so designated, a senior living community is required to enroll 75% of its staff in an eight-hour training that encompasses brain pathology, communication techniques, and methods of lessening agitation with non-pharmaceuticals.
 Colorado is the only Alzheimer’s Association chapter in the country offering this special program.
 MorningStar of Littleton is proud to have earned this special recognition of our expertise in serving the memory-impaired, with 84% of our staff thus trained.
 Learn More

 When the time is right, allow us to share with you our passion for serving seniors.

 The unique mission statement of MorningStar of Littleton, “to honor, to serve, to invest,” sets us apart from other senior living communities.
 Our foundation is built upon honoring God, valuing all seniors, and investing in staff with a felt calling to serve.
-Dedicated to creating a real home for residents within a beautiful setting, we encourage you to see for yourself our exceptional offering for assisted living and memory care in Littleton, CO.
+Dedicated to creating a real home for residents within a beautiful setting, we encourage you to see for yourself our exceptional assisted living community.